tderrien/thomas.derrien/content/publication/derrien-annotation-2012/index.md

 - Catherine Andre
 - Christophe Hitte
 publication_types:
-- '2'
+- 2
-abstract: There are over 350 genetically distinct breeds of domestic dog that present considerable variation in morphology, physiology, and disease susceptibility.
+abstract: 'There are over 350 genetically distinct breeds of domestic dog that present considerable variation in morphology, physiology, and disease susceptibility.
 The genome sequence of the domestic dog was assembled and released in 2005, providing an estimated 20,000 protein-coding genes that are a great asset to the scientific